dougacct814/PyBer_Analysis/README.md

 ## Challenge Overview

-You’ve been asked by your CEO to create an overall snapshot of the ride-sharing data.
-In addition to your scatter and pie charts, she would like to see a summary table of key metrics of the ride-sharing data by city type, and a multiple-line graph that shows the average fare for each week by each city type.
+The CEO tasked us to create an overall snapshot of the ride-sharing data.
+In addition to our scatter and pie charts, she wants to see a summary table of key metrics of the ride-sharing data by city type, and a multiple-line graph that shows the average fare for each week by each city type.

 The goals for this challenge are for you to: